-Nokia claims that the Nokia 7.2 is inspired by “timeless Nordic design heritage”, and while we’re not exactly sure what that means, we do know that the Nokia 7.2 is a gorgeous-looking smartphone.
+Nokia claims that the Nokia 7.2 is inspired by “timeless Nordic design heritage”, and while we’re not exactly sure what that means, we do know that the Nokia 7.2 is a gorgeous-looking smartphone with an angular build reminiscent of the iPhone 4 design.
 On the front, you’ll find a 6.3in waterdrop display – named due to the tiny central notch that houses the front-facing camera – but it’s the rear of the smartphone that really catches the eye.

-The body of the smartphone is made from a polymer composite that Nokia claims is half the weight of aluminium while being twice as strong as polycarbonate – durability isn’t something we could test during our limited hands-on time with the smartphone, but it certainly feels light in the hand at 180g.
+The body of the smartphone is made from a polymer composite that Nokia claims is half the weight of aluminium while being twice as strong as polycarbonate – durability isn’t really something we can test, but it certainly feels light in the hand at 180g.

-There’s no denying that the Nokia 7.2 is a good-looking smartphone, but it’s way more than just a pretty face.
+There’s no denying that the Nokia 7.2 is a good-looking smartphone, but there’s more to it than just a pretty face.

 A premium display

-All three sensors feature Zeiss optics, which Nokia claims help to recreate a DSLR-level bokeh effect in Portrait mode, complete with signature Zeiss styles (Modern, Swirl and Smooth).
-Where the portrait mode stands out from the sea of phones that offer similar functionality are the additional effects on offer; HDR and, more impressively, low-light support.
+Both rear lenses feature Zeiss optics, which Nokia claims help to recreate a DSLR-level bokeh effect in the HDR-enabled Portrait mode, complete with signature Zeiss styles (Modern, Swirl and Smooth), but we’ve found this to be a bit hit-and-miss during testing.

-The front-facing 20Mp selfie camera also gets the Zeiss optics treatment with full Portrait mode support, although without a dedicated depth sensor, we’re not too sure if it’ll be on a par with what’s available with the rear-facing camera.
+The front-facing 20Mp selfie camera also gets the Zeiss optics treatment with full Portrait mode support and produces decent results, even without a dedicated depth sensor.

 Standard mid-range internals